quii/learn-go-with-tests/http-server.md

 This is where _mocking_ shines.

-- `GET` will need a `PlayerStore` to reach out to.
-This should be an interface so when we test we can create a simple stub to work with.
+- `GET` will need a `PlayerStore` _thing_ to get scores for a player.
+This should be an interface so when we test we can create a simple stub to test our code without needing to have implemented any actual storage code.
 - For `POST` we can _spy_ on its calls to `PlayerStore` to make sure it stores players correctly.
+Our implementation of saving wont be coupled to retrieval.
-- For having some working software quickly we can make a very simple in-memory implementation and then later we can create an implementation backed by whatever store we want.
+- For having some working software quickly we can make a very simple in-memory implementation and then later we can create an implementation backed by whatever storage mechanism we prefer.

 ## Write the test first